 - Adapting your governance strategy for agile projects

-supported facts, research, and in-depth expertise, this book are going to be an essential resource for each enterprise code leader and practitioner–whether they’re seeking to optimize their existing agile/Scrum method or improve the lightness of an unvarying method.
+supporting facts, research, and in-depth expertise, this book is going to be an essential resource for each enterprise code leader and practitioner–whether they’re seeking to optimize their existing agile/Scrum method or improve the lightness of an unvarying method.

 Here is a great video about DAD:

 The Disciplined Agile Delivery (DAD) process framework has many necessary characteristics:

 - People first: dad team members ought to be self-disciplined and dad teams ought to be self-organizing and self-conscious.
 The dad process framework provides steerage that dad teams leverage to enhance their effectiveness, however, it doesn’t prescribe necessary procedures.
 In dad, we tend to foster the strategy of cross-functional teams created by cross-functional individuals (generalizing specialists).

 - There ought to be no hierarchy inside the team, and team members are inspired to be cross-functional in their skill set and so perform work relating to disciplines then again their original specialty.

 - Learning-oriented: within the years since the Agile Manifesto, we’ve discovered that the foremost effective organizations are those that promote learning surroundings for his or her employees.
 There are 3 key aspects that a learning environment should address. t

 - the primary is domain learning – however, are you exploring and distinguishing what your stakeholders would like, and maybe additional significantly however are you serving to them to do so?
 The second is learning to enhance your method at the individual, team, and enterprise levels.